 Sales reps end up tied to an unproductive work cycle between manual prospect research, data entry, and other admin tasks, spending less time on core selling activities.

-Research from HubSpot confirms sales representatives spend only one-third of their time talking to prospects.
+HubSpot research shows sales reps spend only one-third of their time talking to prospects.
 The rest of it goes into writing emails (21%), entering data (17%), prospecting and researching leads (17%), and scheduling calls (12%).

-💡Pro tip: Using a customer relationship management (CRM) software can help you automate many tasks and streamline workflows, from choosing which leads to contact first to getting AI-backed suggestions on when to follow up with prospects.
+💡Pro tip: A CRM automates many tasks and streamlines workflows, from choosing which leads to contact first to getting AI-backed suggestions on when to follow up with prospects.

-For example, a robust CRM can automatically curate prospect data from various sources.
+For example, a good CRM automatically pulls prospect data from multiple sources.
 It can also track progress on each account by automatically logging in updates such as follow-up emails sent to prospect A, demo calls delivered to prospect B, etc.

 Poor time management

-Outreach calls can be time-consuming, particularly if SDRs are still learning to identify the best leads to reach out to.
-To add, these calls often lead to nowhere except for demotivating reps.
+Outreach calls take time, especially when SDRs are still learning to identify the best leads.
+These calls often go nowhere and demotivate reps.

 What’s more, it’s not uncommon to see SDRs focusing too much on a lead that never converts, all while delaying closing a warm lead.